Systematic study of lepton-flavor-violating dark matter interactions via indirect detection in effective field theories: Summary

-For the three LFV annihilation channels, we established meaningful constraints on DM–lepton interactions for different partial wave cases (s, p, d), and found that the resulting limits across different partial waves are related by almost constant velocity-suppression factors.
-For the three partial wave cases, our results indicate that INTEGERAL provides the most stringent limits for DM masses below 25\,GeV or so, while AMS-02 yields the strongest limits for masses above.
+For the three LFV annihilation channels, we established meaningful constraints on DM-lepton interactions for different partial-wave cases (s, p, and d), and found that the resulting limits across different partial waves are related by almost constant velocity-suppression factors.
+For the three partial-wave cases, our results indicate that INTEGRAL provides the most stringent limits for DM masses below 25\,GeV or so, while AMS-02 yields the strongest limits for masses above.
 When we translated these general constraints into effective scales associated with the effective operators, the probed effective scale varies according to the DM candidates, their masses, and the operator structures involved.
 For dim-5 (dim-6) s-wave operators in the scalar DM scenario, the effective scale can be probed up to 10 TeV (20\,GeV).
 In contrast, for the operators related to fermion and vector DM cases, the probed effective scales can range from GeV to TeV, depending on the DM masses and operator structures.
-Constraints on p-wave operators are typically weaker by one to two orders of magnitude compared to those on s-wave operators of the same dimension.
+Constraints on p-wave operators are typically weaker by 1--2 orders of magnitude compared to those on s-wave operators of the same dimension.
 Interestingly, there are two types of operators, $\calO_{\ell\chi2}^{{\tt V(A)}}$ and $\calO_{\ell X3}^{{\tt V(A)}}$, which receive significant contributions from two partial waves rather than a single one, with the dominant contribution changing between different DM mass regions.
 These results complement existing low-energy charged lepton decay constraints when DM mass is below the decay threshold.

 In addition to the indirect detection searches examined in this study, these LFV DM scenarios can induce a variety of intriguing signals in different environments.
 Here, we discuss two possibilities.
 First, such DM scenarios can inject energy into cosmic fluids during the epoch between recombination and reionization in the early Universe, potentially affecting the anisotropy of the cosmic microwave background \cite{Slatyer:2015jla,Slatyer:2016qyl} and leading to stringent constraints.
 The second avenue involves collider searches.
 At lepton colliders, such as Belle II, lepton-flavored DM interactions can be investigated through processes like $e^+ + e^-\to e^\pm \mu^\mp/e^\pm\tau^\mp/\mu^\pm\tau^\mp$, along with the production of DM particles.
 However, due to suppression by additional SM couplings and phase space factors, the resulting constraints are expected to be much weaker than those obtained via indirect detection.
 On the other hand, for the $\mu e$ flavor case, future facilities such as the Muon collider~\cite{InternationalMuonCollider:2025sys} and the $\mu$TRISTAN proposal~\cite{Hamada:2022mua} have the potential to probe the relevant effective scale up to the TeV level for dim-6 operators, covering a wide range of DM masses and surpassing the indirect bounds established in this work.
 We postpone these interesting topics in future research.